 Custom RTMP

-A feature allowing streamers to send their feed to a custom Real-Time Messaging Protocol server, used for broadcasting on niche or self-hosted platforms.
+This feature allows streamers to send their feed to a custom Real-Time Messaging Protocol server, which is used for broadcasting on niche or self-hosted platforms.

 CNAME (Canonical Name Record)